Table of Contents

 And you thought there was only one way to eat a burger didn’t you.
 You learned something new today!

-I am all about a bun sometimes but you guys…..this bowl has croutons made of BUNS and they are seriously crispy and perfect and I cannot wait for you to try your next grill out in bowl form!
+I am all about a bun sometimes but you guys…..this burger salad has croutons made of BUNS and they are seriously crispy and perfect and I cannot wait for you to try your next grill out in bowl form!

 Hamburger Bun Croutons!